janboddez/share-on-mastodon/readme.txt

 You choose which Post Types are shared—though sharing can still be disabled on a per-post basis.

-Supports a number of filter hooks for developers, and Featured Images, and is fully compatible with WordPress's new block editor.
+Supports image uploads, WordPress's new block editor, and comes with a number of filter hooks for developers.

 More details can be found on [this plugin's GitHub page](https://github.com/janboddez/share-on-mastodon).